divided7/SSSGCN/README.md

 # SSSGCN
 It is currently being organized and will be open-sourced.
+The code and data will be made public after undergoing our de-identification review.

 ## Cls Exp
 ### NTU-RGB-D Ablation